sebgineered/ai_email_scanner/README.md

 ## Incoming Features

-- **📎 Attachment Scanning**[^1]: Upload and scan email attachments (PDF, DOCX, etc.) for malware
 - **🔗 MCP Integration**: Support for Model Context Protocol servers for enhanced threat intelligence
 - **📈 Analytics Dashboard**: Historical scan results and threat trends

----

-[^1]: Attachment Scanning will allow users to upload and scan email attachments (PDF, DOCX, etc.) for malware or phishing links.
-This will integrate with VirusTotal or other file scanning APIs to enhance email security analysis.

 ---